MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-quick-linux-portal.md

 ## Open port 80 for web traffic

-A Network security group (NSG) secures inbound and outbound traffic.
+A network security group (NSG) secures inbound and outbound traffic.
 When a virtual machine is created in the Azure Stack portal, an inbound rule is created on port 22 for SSH connections.
 Because this virtual machine hosts a web server, an NSG rule needs to be created to allow web traffic on port 80.

 1. On the virtual machine **Overview** page, click the name of the **Resource group**.
 2. Select the **network security group** for the virtual machine.
 The NSG can be identified using the **Type** column.
 3. On the left-hand menu, under **Settings**, click **Inbound security rules**.
 4. Click **Add**.
 5. In **Name**, type **http**.
 Make sure **Port range** is set to 80 and **Action** is set to **Allow**.
-6. Click **OK**
+6. Click **OK**.

 ## View the NGINX welcome page

 With NGINX installed, and port 80 open on your virtual machine, you can access the web server using the virtual machine's public IP address.
 (The public IP address is shown on the virtual machine's Overview page.)

-Open a web browser, and browse to `http://<public IP address>`.
+Open a browser, and go to `http://<public IP address>`.

 ![NGINX web server Welcome page](media/azure-stack-quick-linux-portal/linux-05.PNG)